akerestecioglu/proj201_text_labelling/readme.md

 In the main function of the script, there are several functions.
 The purposes of these functions can be understood from their names.

 As you can see below, the last two lines/functions are commented out.
 The reason is that those functions are for Cohen's Kappa calculations.
 They should be uncommented when the annotations are done.
-Also, the upper lines except the 3rd and 4th lines (usernames, db_name assignments) should be commented out while calculating Kappa.
+Also, the upper lines except for the 3rd and 4th lines (usernames, db_name assignments) should be commented out while calculating Kappa.

 The second parameters of start_prodigy, find_average_kappa_per_student, find_not_annotated_example_counts functions are the task type.
 This parameter must be one of 'ner' (for named entity recognition) and 'text_classification'.